lkerr/groundfish-MSE/documentation/econ_module.md

 * **runEcon_module.R :**  is a *working* economic module.
 The last part is kinda janky, but should just about close the bio$\rightarrow$ econ $\rightarrow$ bio loop.
 This used to be in the scratch folder with a different name.

-* **runEcon_module_counterfactual.R :**  is a *working* economic module.
-It has been revised a bit in preparation to run the counterfactual simulations (2010-2015 as-if Days-at-Sea).
-But a few details need to be ironed out, because it has only been prototyped using post-as-post (2010-2015 as-if catch shares) data.

- #.
-POSTasPRE is the counterfactual.
-It uses pre-multipliers, pre-production, but post-prices
- #.
-POSTasPOST is the validation.
-It uses pst-multipliers, post-production, post prices.
-It uses Pre coefficients.
+* **runEcon_moduleonly.R :**  is a *working* economic module.
+It leaves out the biological parts loop part and should be used for doing simulations of the economic model.

-* **runSim_Econ_counterfactual.R :**  is a modified version of runSim.R.
-This should only need minor changes (setting parameters) before it is finalized.
+* **runSim_Econonly.R :**  is a modified version of runSim.R that only does the economic simulations.

 * **loadsetRNG.R :**  code to load/reset the RNG state based on a list.